-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena explains how the social media website Pinterest can help with your family history research.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena explains how the social media website Pinterest can help with your family history research.

 Are you a member of Pinterest?
 Pinterest is a social media website that allows you to gather images from your computer and the Internet to create virtual bulletin boards on subjects that interest you.
 On Pinterest you can find boards dedicated to holiday meals, decorating kitchens, collecting antiques, fashion, and many other topics.
 But Pinterest is more than just a place to pursue those types of interests.
 Pinterest is also a place where you can organize, learn, and share your family history.

 So how does a website where users virtually “pin” images about the latest movie or fashion collection help you with genealogy?
 As you take a look at Pinterest, consider it a site to share family photographs and documents, to bookmark websites related to your family history, or to plan out your next genealogy research trip.
 At home, your physical bulletin board might be used to save important articles, phone numbers, or notes you don’t want to forget.
 Pinterest is just like that real-life bulletin board except it is virtual and can be accessed from any computer with Internet access.
 Best of all, you can invite other family members or researchers to pin with you via shared group boards.

 Not convinced Pinterest is for you?
 Not sure how Pinterest can be used for genealogy?
 Consider the following three tips.